Internet Scams: What Are They and How to Avoid Them?

 robocall internet scam

 Friends, for example, will leave you a message.
 However, if you can’t recognize the number, proceed to block and report it as a robocall scam.
 Always filter scam calls out.
-Many mobile phones come with an app or feature that allows you to filter.
+Many mobile phones have an app or feature that allows you to filter.
 Use this to filter unknown numbers and callers that may be scam robocalls.
-The FTC has a detailed guide that you can use to block landline, iOS, and Android phones.
+The FTC has a detailed guide that you can use to block landlines, iOS, and Android phones.

 Coronavirus-Related Emails

 The current pandemic has affected day-to-day life in various ways, including threats to internet security.
-A rising trend is the increasing number of scams pretending to be the CDC (centers for disease control and prevention).
-These offer deals on Covid-19-related products and selling fake cures.
+A rising trend is the increasing number of scams pretending to be the CDC (centers for disease control and Prevention).
+These offer deals on Covid-19-related products and sell fake cures.

 email scam